evergreen-ci/evergreen/docs/Reference/Limits.md

 ## Include Limits

-We limit included files to 35 based on this [investigation](https://jira.mongodb.org/browse/DEVPROD-3509) about GitHub usage.
+We have a limit of 35 [included files](../Project-Configuration/Project-Configuration-Files/#Include) per project based on this [investigation](https://jira.mongodb.org/browse/DEVPROD-3509) about GitHub usage.

 ## YAML configuration size